labring/sealos/README.md

 **sealos is a cloud operating system distribution with Kubernetes as its kernel.**

-In the early stages, operatings systems have adopted a layered architecture， which later evolved into kernel architecture like Linux and Windows.
+In the early stages, operatings systems have adopted a layered architecture, which later evolved into kernel architecture like Linux and Windows.
 With the emergence of container technologies, cloud OS will migrate to a "cloud kernel" architecture with strong cohesion in the future.

 ![](https://user-images.githubusercontent.com/8912557/170530230-16ad5607-700c-436a-930c-663e800cbf6e.png)

 - From now on, think of all your machines as an abstract supercomputer whose operating system is sealos, where Kubernetes serves as the OS kernel.
-- Instead of IaaS, PaaS and SaaS, there will only be cloud OS drivers(CSI,CNI and CRI implementations), cloud OS kernel(Kubernetes) and distributed applications.
+- Instead of IaaS, PaaS and SaaS, there will only be cloud OS drivers(CSI, CNI and CRI implementations), cloud OS kernel(Kubernetes) and distributed applications.

 > Core Capabilities